 Marriott Travel Packages represent one of the most extremely outsized value redemptions one can attain with their hotel points these days.
 As I discussed in a previous article, by combining the ease with which you can earn Starpoints with the tremendous value of Marriott Travel Packages, you can book some truly incredible trips.

 The specific award chart that’s used for Travel Packages is shown below.
 To recap, for a certain number of Marriott Rewards points, you get 120,000 airline miles in a frequent flyer program of your choosing (such as Aeroplan, Avios, or Alaska Mileage Plan), and on top of that you get a 7-night certificate to use at Marriott hotels.
-Since you can always upgrade Category 1–5 certificates to any of the higher categories at a later date by paying the difference in points, it always makes sense to redeem for the Category 1–5 certificates if you don’t already have a particularly hotel redemption in mind.
+Since you can always upgrade Category 1–5 certificates to any of the higher categories at a later date by paying the difference in points, it always makes sense to redeem for the Category 1–5 certificates if you don’t already have a particular hotel redemption in mind.

 Note that 270,000 Marriott Rewards points is equal to 90,000 Starpoints, and if you just transferred those 90,000 Starpoints directly to an airline through SPG, you’d only be getting 110,000 airline miles (since every 20,000 Starpoints transferred nets you a bonus of 5,000 points).